 3) Sprint Projects

-There are a lot of formats that can give you a good return for a decent cash investment: think live-action video (especially documentary style or product explainer videos), an interesting series of infographics, interactives, or more.
-Again, you might be inspired to create some year-in-review content in these formats, too.
+There are a lot of formats that can give you a good return for a decent cash investment; think live-action video (especially documentary style or product explainer videos), an interesting series of infographics, an interactive, etc. Again, you might be inspired to create some year-in-review content in these formats, too.

 These project types spend at scale, allowing you to squeeze some additional marketing budget out of the term’s final days.